15 Food Storage Guidelines You Didn’t Know

 Better at room temp: Uncut Watermelon

 Stop letting your huge watermelons hog all of the room in the fridge!
 This fruit is good left on the counter until it’s cut.
 Once you slice it, wrap it up and place it in the fridge for optimal freshness.
-Check out 11 more food storage tricks to make your favorite foods last longer.
+Learn the best way to tell if a watermelon is ripe for the sweetest and juiciest snack.

 Keep it cold: Opened salami or pepperoni

 Meats that you’ll typically find on a cheese board, like salami, cured ham, and pepperoni, should be put in the fridge once you open them.
 The cut end becomes seriously susceptible to bacteria growth if it’s left out on the counter or in the pantry.
 Make sure you know exactly how long every kind of meat lasts in the fridge.

 Keep it cold: Pure maple syrup